rweldzius/PSC7000_F2024/README.md

 ### GitHub

-I have created a [GitHub](https://github.com/rweldzius/PSC4175_F2024/tree/main) repository to prepare and share all course-related content.
+I have created a [GitHub](https://github.com/rweldzius/PSC7000_F2024/tree/main) repository to prepare and share all course-related content.
 This very syllabus is available as the repository's README and all links below are connected to the appropriate folders, sub-folders, and files in this repository.

-You are expected to adopt the following workflow for this class:
+Starting the week of October 21, you are expected to adopt the following workflow for this class:

   1. Prior to each lecture, download the appropriate `.Rmd` file, open it in `RStudio`, and read through it.
 This is your primary homework assignment (ungraded).
 As you work through it, try to tweak some of the code and answer the toy examples where provided.
 Each time you make a change, click the knit button in `RStudio` to see if everything still loads.